fetttobse/bBEANS/README.md

-# Be mean, Blog mean!
+# Blog with the power of BEANS!
-b_MEAN is a blog engine based on the [MEAN.js](http://meanjs.org/ "MEAN.js") Stack.
-Simple, clean, MEAN.
+bBEANS is a blog engine based on SQLite, Node.js, express.js, AngularJS and Bootstrap.
+Simple, clean,

 **IMPORTANT: This project is still in production and absolutely unfinished yet.**

 ---

-Why use b_MEAN?
+Why use bBEANS?
 Here's the plan:

-- fast and flexible database powered by MongoDB
+- fast and flexible database powered by SQLite
 - server completely written in Javascript with node.js and express.js
 - nice and clean REST API, open for external use
 - tidy backend with Bootstrap